10 Ways to Help Students Revise & Edit Their Writing

 Stephen King

 As Stephen King points out, writing does include failing.
-Sometimes our ideas, characters, and organization just don’t work out.
+Sometimes, our ideas, characters, and organization just don’t work out.
 That’s why writers revise.

 The best way to help young writers find the things that aren’t working is by showing them what is working.

 Encourage writers to keep giving examples like they did in the second paragraph or add more dialogue like they did on the first page.
-Circle the descriptive words they used that helped you see the setting.
-Point out how clear their topic sentence is in paragraph four.

 Writers need examples and encouragement.
-What better way to offer them both than in their own writing.
+What better way to offer them both than in their own writing!

 3. Bring in the Experts